davidwitten/GoodCalc/README.md

 Functions
 ---------
-Here are three of many of the functions available on GoodPyCalc.
+Here are three of the many functions available on GoodPyCalc.

     /choose x y

-Returns the value of x!/(y!(y-x)!)
+Returns the value of x!/(y!(y-x)!), or x Choose y

     /prime x